 If you want to become a “superstar” web developer with an endless queue of high-profile clients, you will need to master the Hypertext Preprocessor (PHP) language.
 Or, well – in addition, you will also likely need to master HTML and CSS, but I will cover these in my next reviews on HTML courses and CSS courses, so let’s skip these two languages for now.

 If you want to skip learning individual programming languages one by one, then you do have some other choices as well.
-One thing you could do is to dive head first into web application programming with something like Springboard’s Software Engineering Career Track, which covers all web development languages within a single course, and guarantees a career for all graduates.
-However, the content, prerequisites, and price of that course is more akin to a full-sized degree, so you might be better off starting off with one of the best PHP courses on this list.
+One thing you could do is to dive head first into web application programming with something like Springboard’s Software Engineering Career Track, which covers all web development languages within a single course and guarantees a career for all graduates.
+However, the content, prerequisites, and price of that course are more akin to a full-sized degree, so you might be better off starting off with one of the best PHP courses on this list.

 In this review of PHP online courses, we will focus on exactly these, as I will be highlighting some of the best PHP courses on the market right now and explaining how they can benefit you.

 Codecademy is a fantastic resource for learning any programming language, PHP included.
 With their custom-made online code editor, you have to write strings of code yourself throughout the course in order to proceed to the next lesson.
 This teaching method is highly effective for programming, more so than the video-based lecture structures we are used to seeing in the e-learning industry.
-Overall, I would say that it’s the very best PHP course out there.
+Overall, I would say that it’s among the best PHP courses out there.
 Finishing this course will likely take the average student at least 20 hours, depending on pre-existing knowledge.

 Course instructor: This online course in PHP was put together by the Codecademy team, comprised of various software engineers and curriculum developers.